Back to site

 Additional

 On this little sheet Van Gogh made a drawing of a small church in London and wrote a few sentences about the history of the building.
 The following is written on the back: ‘Vincent van Gogh / gekregen van zijn zuster Mevr van Houten 1914 / J. Nieweg’ (Vincent van Gogh, received from his sister, Mrs van Houten, in 1914.
 J. Nieweg).
 The last-mentioned is Jacob Nieweg, a clergyman and – since 1914 – a painter (having been influenced by H.P.
 Bremmer to take up painting), living in Amersfoort.
 This text might indicate that the drawing was enclosed in a letter to Anna, in which case the letter is not known.
-Vincent might also have given Anna the sheet in person; the drawing was possibly copied from a photograph or print.
+Vincent might also have given Anna the sheet in person.
 See cat.
 Amsterdam 1996, pp. 54-55, cat. no. 6.

 Sketch